1b2h/ChooseToCode/Module9.md

 Up until now, it wasn't a big deal because there was only one javascript file, one css file and one html page.
 Consider how many files we would have if we had downloaded the bootstrap, jquery and AngularJS files to our local machine.
 It gets messy very quickly.

 ###Taking AngularJS farther
-One of the other keys to a framework like AngularJS being so popular is that it takes little to now code to do what is called "data binding".
+One of the other keys to a framework like AngularJS being so popular is that it takes little to no code to do what is called "data binding".
 Earlier, we put a textbox on the page that when the user clicked "submit" a message would warn them if the number wasn't valid.
-We had to have code that would find the control, get the number and then make a check, the find the element where we wanted to put the message and replace the text.
+We had to have code that would find the control, get the number and then make a check, then find the element where we wanted to put the message and replace the text.
 With binding that goes away and we can assign the value as the data is entered, make the check and assign the message all using the controller *$scope*

 Let's do that now.